Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Discussion

 \section{Discussion}

-There exist numerous studies that compare the calibration and adversarial robustness performances between convolution-based and transformer-based models.
-For calibration, results indicate that transformer-based models are better calibrated than convolutional models \citep{minderer2021revisiting}.
-Regarding adversarial robustness, models adopting the transformer architectures have been shown to be more robust to adversarial perturbations \citep{bai2021transformers, Benz2021AdversarialRC, paul2022vision}.

-However, we argue that the effect of soft label-based regularization has been often overlooked in such comparisons.
-Transformer models typically employ various regularization techniques during pretraining and training phases, such as label smoothing, Mixup, and CutMix.
-In contrast, convolutional models are often evaluated without such extensive regularization techniques, as they can achieve reasonable test accuracies without relying heavily on these methods.
-This inconsistency in the application of regularization techniques may introduce a bias in the comparison results, potentially overstating the advantages of transformer architectures over convolutional models.
-To conduct a more equitable comparison, it is crucial to consider and account for these differences in regularization strategies between the two model families.

-In \tableautorefname~\ref{tab:2}, we present results of two models (ResNet50 and Swin-T) that we trained on the ImageNet dataset.
-ResNet50, a convolutional-based model, has a similar number of parameters (25.5M) to Swin-T, a transformer-based model (28.2M).
-Using identical training recipes (see \appendixautorefname~\ref{appendix:orig_rep_space}), they achieve comparable validation accuracy.
-Under these equitable training conditions, unlike prior studies, we find that Swin-T is as overconfident as ResNet50 when no regularization is applied.
-In addition, we observe that Swin-T is actually more vulnerable to adversarial attack in all cases (baseline, label smoothing, Mixup, and CutMix).
-Although the overall cosine similarity between features and class centers of Swin-T is higher than that of ResNet50, it should be noted that the cosine similarity may be limited to compare different models due to the difference in the dimension of the representation space (2048 in ResNet50 and 768 in Swin-T).
+Numerous studies suggest that transformer-based models outperform convolution-based models in calibration \citep{minderer2021revisiting} and adversarial robustness \citep{bai2021transformers, Benz2021AdversarialRC, paul2022vision}.
+However, these comparisons often overlook the use of soft label-based regularization during the pre-training and training phase of transformer-based models.
+To address this, we compare ResNet50 (25.5M parameters) and Swin-T (28.2M) using identical training conditions to achieve comparable validation accuracy.
+Unlike prior studies, in Tab.~\ref{tab:3}, we find that Swin-T proves to be as overconfident as ResNet50 without regularization.
+In addition, Swin-T is actually more susceptible to adversarial attacks, even with higher cosine similarity between features and class centers.
+However, because the higher cosine similarity may be due to the lower feature dimensionality of Swin-T (768) compared to ResNet50 (2048), direct comparison with respect to cosine similarity may be limited.